klp18/adfs-mobileid/README.md

      The string can optionally contains one place holder `{0}` which expands to a 5-char random string.
      Default: `"Login with Mobile ID ({0})?"`
   + `LoginNonceLength`: Length of the random string to be included in the login prompt (see parameter `DefaultLoginPrompt`).
 Default: 5
   + `SessionMaxTries`:  In an *Mobile ID authentication session", a user can retry the Mobile ID after an unsuccessful login.
-This is the maximum number of unsucessful login tries in a Mobile ID authentication session.
+This is the maximum number of unsuccessful login tries in a Mobile ID authentication session.
 Default: `5`.
   + `SessionTimeoutSeconds`: Maximum duration, in seconds, of a Mobile ID authentication session.
   + `ShowDebugMsg`: If this parameter is `true`, debugging information may be displayed in web browser in case of errors.
 Otherwise the debugging information is not displayed.
-(TODO: not yet implmented in alpha release.)
+(TODO: not yet implemented in alpha release.)
 Default: `false`

 ### Step 3: Installation of Mobile ID Authentication Provider for ADFS

 1. Download (or build) the `MobileId.Adfs.AuthnAdapter.dll`, for example to `C:\midadfs`.

-2. Install the DLL into Global Assembly Cache (GAC): Open a Windows PowerShell prompt, enters
+2. Install the DLL into Global Assembly Cache (GAC): Open a Windows PowerShell prompt, enter
    `````
    Set-location "C:\midadfs"
    [System.Reflection.Assembly]::Load("System.EnterpriseServices, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a")
    $publish = New-Object System.EnterpriseServices.Internal.Publish
    $publish.GacInstall("C:\midadfs\MobileId.Adfs.AuthnAdapter.dll")
    `````
-   Alternatively, you can also install the DLL with command `gacutil.exe /i MobileId.Adfs.AuthnAdapter.dll`.
-   (`gacutil.exe` is available in Visual Studio 2013, default location `C:\Program Files (x86)\Microsoft SDKs\Windows\v8.1A\bin\NETFX 4.5.1 Tools`.)

 3. Register the DLL with ADFS: Take a note of the version of `MobileId.Adfs.AuthenticationAdapter.dll` (right-click the DLL file in Windows Explorer, select `Properties`, `Details`, read `File Version`).
 In the example below, we assume it is `1.0.0.1`.
-In Windows PowerShell prompt, enters
+In Windows PowerShell prompt, entertaining
    `````
    $TypeName = "MobileId.Adfs.AuthenticationAdapter, MobileId.Adfs.AuthnAdapter, Version=1.0.0.1, Culture=neutral, PublicKeyToken=2d8af5277000f5f0, processorArchitecture=MSIL"
    Register-AdfsAuthenticationProvider -ConfigurationFilePath "C:\midadfs\MobileId.Adfs.AuthnAdapter.xml" -TypeName $TypeName -Name "MobileID"